 Reflecting the complexity of coordinating cash transfers with other services to induce behavioral change, the new concept of case management emerged.
 The case management approach considers a broader level of assessment of household and personal needs to provide linkages to different services.
 In case management there are no standard eligibility criteria, but needs-based assessment of each individual, in order to develop a tailored approach and an action plans where relevant.
 Proper implementation of case management requires integration of data platforms from multiple programs, and it leads to the creation of a single integrated data service centers.

 The COVID-19 pandemic underscored the increasing importance of robust and adaptive delivery systems, leveraging digital technology.
 Those countries that have invested in delivery systems prior to the pandemic were able to roll out their pandemic response much faster.
 For example, during COVID 19, countries that had an existing social registry responded faster than others (just 11 days between the announcement of measures and first payment - Gentilini et al. 2021).
+Similarly, countries with large categorical programmes like social pensions or universal child benefits were able to deploy support to a large number of households quickly.
 Many governments used digital tools to register and pay beneficiaries for the first time, transitioning from manual, paper, or office-based applications pre-pandemic (e.g. Londoño-Vélez and Querubín, 2022 for Colombia).
 At the same time, the pandemic exposed gaps in delivery systems: weaknesses in ID systems, social registries and payment systems, which undermined the ability to rapidly respond to the crisis, particularly in terms of covering new beneficiaries.
+In particular, the pandemic proved the need for universal social protection since everyone can be affected by certain contingencies.
+Many countries struggled to provide assistance to informal economy workers and rural populations who were not covered by either social assistance or social insurance mechanisms but needed support during curfews, lock-downs and the following economic downturn.

 The core of the delivery systems are people - administrators of the programs.
 The Tool contains discussion of the administrative set ups, staffing needs, controls and audits and accountability framework for SA-CT.